International Blackcurrant Grower Meeting 2023

 International Blackcurrant Conferences

-But the thread has been taken up again, and we now also hold a small international blackcurrant grower meeting (restricted for IBA members) when we do not have international conferences.
-They allow us to hold our General meetings, and especially to exchange and meet among growers.
+Our International Blackcurrant Conferences take place every two years.
+Our member associations in each country kindly organize them.
+We have already held them in New Zealand, Scotland, Poland, France and England.
+Alongside with these three-days-conferences, we now hold a small international blackcurrant grower meeting (restricted for IBA members) when we do not have international conferences.
+They allow us to hold our general meetings, and especially to exchange and meet among growers.